srdrcn/registryui/README.md

 # New Features!

   - **Now there is an internal terminal on the home page.**
-Two applications are running in image.
+    **Two applications are running in image.**
-The first is registry ui,
+    The first is registry ui,<br/>
-The second is terminal-app (ttyd)
+    The second is terminal-app (ttyd) https://tsl0922.github.io/ttyd/

 **For this reason, it is necessary to write http: // <MACHINEIP> <Port> on the textbox on the main page, where you run the image.**
  ### Best Practice Usage